usnistgov/multibag-py/docs/multibag-profile-spec.md

        filenames and bagnames.
      * The base names were changed as some reviewers found the names not obvious as to their purpose.
+   * The format change for the above mentioned tag files necessitated adding restrictions on the names of the component bags and the files that appear under the data directory.